Kapil Dev (left) and Kiran More © Getty Images

 India was playing New Zealand at Bangalore during the 1987 Reliance World Cup.
 The start had been disastrous.
 Gavaskar and Krish Srikkanth had been run out, the latter while sauntering outside the crease for some unknown reason.
 Dilip Vengsarkar had closed the face of the bat too early to be caught and bowled by Willie Watson.

-Navjot Singh Sidhu had slammed four sixes and plundered 75, but when Ewan Chatfield held on to a return catch from Manoj Prabhakar, the scoreboard read an unimpressive 170 for seven from 41.3 overs.
+Navjot Singh Sidhu had slammed four sixes and plundered 75, but when Ewen Chatfield held on to a return catch from Manoj Prabhakar, the scoreboard read an unimpressive 170 for 7 from 41.3 overs.
 It needed something special to get to a respectable total.

 And something special was indeed provided by a fascinating partnership between skipper Kapil Dev and stumper Kiran More.
 Martin Snedden and Watson were flayed to all parts of the ground as 82 runs were ransacked in the last 51 deliveries.